Collinformatics/EnzymeProfiling/README.md

     - If: inIndexNTerminus = 1, the motif will start at 'R2', and extend to 'R7'

+# Miscellaneous

-# Figures: Word Cloud
+Figures: Word Cloud

-The word distributions and colors will be randomized with each figure.
+- The word distributions and colors will be randomized with each figure.

-To remake the figure with a new arrangemnt, press the "F12" key (when the figure is selected) to rerun the script.
+- To remake the figure with a new arrangemnt, press the "F12" key (when the figure is selected) to rerun the script.

   - Recommendation: Turn off the switches that plot the Enrichment Maps, and Logos to avoid spending time plotting unnecessary figures before plotting the Word Cloud